Hire in Bangladesh

 The main language of Bangladesh is Bengali, also called Bangla.
 It is spoken as the first language by more than 98% of the population.
 The Bengali Language Implementation Act, 1987 enforces the use of Bengali in all government affairs in Bangladesh.
 Laws historically written in English were translated into Bengali after the act.
 All following acts, ordinances and laws have been promulgated in Bengali.

-Bangladesh HR at a Glance
+Bangladeshi Human Resources at a Glance

 Bangladesh’s employment framework is regulated by the 2006 Labor Act (‘Act’) and the 2015 Labor Rules (‘Rules’).
 The Act and Rules apply to employees in commercial and industrial enterprises.
 The laws and regulations prescribe working hours, weekly vacations, annual leave and medical leave.
 It also dictates how companies use profits for gratuity, benefits, provident funds and employee participation.